GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 Lesson 01: Your First Processing Program
 ========================================

 You are now ready to explore a simple Processing program.
-At this stage, you should think about each processing program having three parts.
+At this stage of learning Processing, you should think about each processing program having three parts.

-In the first part, you declare *global variables*, which name the values you work with in the program (e.g., the x and y coordinate of things you are drawing.)
+In the first part of a program, you declare *global variables*, which name the values you work with in the program (e.g., the x and y coordinate of things you are drawing.)
 A variable declaration looks something like the following.

     float x;